OpenJetson/DeepStream-Yolo/MULTIPLE-INFERENCES.md

 ##

-* If you want secodary inference operate on specified inference and specified class ids
+* If you want secodary inference operate on specified gie id
 ```
 #gie-unique-id you want to operate (1, 2, etc.)
 operate-on-gie-id=1